sjtrny/wordle/README.md

 The word that most evenly divides the answer pool into the 243 bins (i.e. highest entropy) will neccesarily result in a large number of small bins.
 Once the outcome is observed we are left to choose amongst the relatively few remaining answers associated with the bin.

-# Installing Numba on Apple M1
+# Installing numba on Apple M1

+numba requires llvmlite, which in turn requires llvm version 11.
+The default installed version of llvm is likely more recent than version 11.

 1. Install llvm version 11